Contrast-Security-OSS/docs/content/user/teamserver/guide/settings/Groups.md

 * Login to TeamServer.
 * Navigate to the Admin pages via the settings menu.
 * Select Groups from the top navigation menu.
-* Select "Create a Group"
+* Select "Create a Group".
-* Provide the required inputs
+* Provide the required inputs.
 ** Group Name
 ** Type: Choose Organizational
 ** Organization: You may only choose one organization at a time.
 ** Organization Role: Administrator, Edit, View, Rules Admin or No Access ** Application Role: Administrator, Edit, View, Rules Admin or No Access ** Exception: Optional setting to configure an application role on a per application basis within the organization.
-** Group Members: Add one or more group members
+** Group Members: Add one or more group members.

 *Please Note*: A single group can have multiple organizations configured within the group.
 Each organization must be configured independently within the group by selecting a new organization.